jwmueller/KDD20-tutorial/README.md

 ## Setup Instructions

 Before beginning the hands-on tutorials, please [install AutoGluon](https://autogluon.mxnet.io/install.html).
+In the installation instructions, please select the **SOURCE** option under **VERSION** which will provide you with a command to install the most up-to-date AutoGluon code (needed for Tutorials #8-10).
+You can alternatively use the following installation command (which will install a recent pre-release version):

+`python3 -m pip install autogluon==0.0.13b20200822`

-Most tutorials require you to install MXNet and you can install MXNet by following the guide in [install MXNet](https://sxjscience.github.io/KDD2020/).
+You'll also need to install MXNet by following [this guide](https://sxjscience.github.io/KDD2020/).
-One tutorial also requires you to install [Pytorch](https://pytorch.org/).
+Tutorial #7 also requires you to first install [Pytorch](https://pytorch.org/).

-A Linux machine with GPU is recommended, although you should be able to easily run the tabular data tutorials on a Mac laptop as well.
+A Linux machine with GPU is recommended, although you should be able to easily run the tabular data tutorials (#1-4) on a Mac laptop as well.
+All tutorials should be run in either Python 3.6 or 3.7.

-For the week of the KDD conference, we will provide access to cloud GPUs to run the hands-on tutorials (stay tuned).
+For the week of the KDD conference, we will provide access to cloud GPUs to run the hands-on tutorials.
+To access one of these machines (which will be available to you for 6 hours), please send an email to: `kdd20-autogluon@request-nb.mxnet.io` and you will receive an automated reply with instructions on how to get started.

 ## Hands-on Tutorials